getengage/engagement-backend/README.md

 </p>
 <br>

-This is the home for the Engagement backend
+This is the home for the Engagement backend.
+Please note, this is an <b>Experimental</b> project that utilizes Influxdb as a Time-Series DB for the backend as well as a JS Client that utitlizes new HTML API's with fractured support across browsers.

 ### Features